Marah-uwase/myPortfolio/README.md

 ## Technologies used
 HTML
 CSS

-# no MailChimp
 ## Support and contact details
+you can fork and clone this project into your repository and make changes on your own.
-For more information contact me on e-mail:maranahuwase12@gmail.com
+Or For more information contact me on e-mail:maranahuwase12@gmail.com
 ### license
 MIT